-Information literacy is one of the five MCC general education goals--more about that in the box below.
+Information literacy is one of the four MCC general education goals--more about that in the box to the right.
 Information literacy is also the mission of the library, and an important life skill.
 So, what does information literacy mean?

 Information Literacy is the ability to recognize when information is needed and to locate, evaluate, and use information effectively.

 Follow Susan through each step of the research process (the gold tabs above) as she learns what it means to be information literate!